 The EXPH emphasizes the value that underlies European healthcare systems, the concept of solidarity and the commitment to universal health coverage, laid down in the Charter of Fundamental Rights (2000 [9]) and in the European Pillar of Social Rights (2017 [13]).
-As such the European definition of VHBC encompasses the four aspects of value: personal value (meaning that an individual receives appropriate care), allocative value (referring to the optimal distribution among patient populations), technical value (relating to the best outcomes with available resources for all the people in need to mitigate inequity) and societal value (referring to the intrinsic value of good health as enabler to participate in society and solidarity as contributor to social cohesion of equal individuals).
+As such the European definition of VHBC encompasses the four aspects of value: personal value (meaning that an individual receives appropriate care), allocative value (referring to the optimal distribution among patient populations), technical value (relating to the best outcomes with available resources) and societal value (referring to the intrinsic value of good health as enabler to participate in society and solidarity as contributor to social cohesion of equal individuals).